 Eg. Using a song in a concert; or performing one of our kid's CDs as a musical.

 Performing Rights are administered in Australia by APRA, of which Emu and its writers are members, and in the UK by PRS.
 (Find out about affiliate societies in other parts of the world).
 APRA requires a small license fee to be paid for any public performances of its members' songs - even at non-profit performances and in schools (except in actual church services).
 You can apply online for a license for your ticketed or free event at the APRA website.

 We are happy for you to play one of our CDs within the context of a ‘normal’ Church service, without cost and without you having to ask prior permission.
 If you are in doubt about what a ‘normal’ church service is, please contact us.

 Reproducing our sound recordings

 You must not make copies of our sound recordings (other than for personal private use) without our permission.
 This includes making copies of mp3s for friends or even for your church music team to learn a song.
-You can purchase most of our songs either on this site or on iTunes and Amazon etc.
+You can purchase most of our songs either on this site or on iTunes, Spotify and Amazon etc.

 If you want to use one of our recordings on a public release CD or video - whether for money or for free - you must contact us first for permission.